chroniicallydiistracted/fantasy-edge/docs/IMPLEMENTATION_AND_STATUS_REPORT.md

 - **Issue**: The README.md and .env.example files were missing documentation for the LIVE_POLL_INTERVAL environment variable.
 - **Implementation**: Updated both files to include proper documentation for the new environment variable.
 - **Why**: Ensures that developers deploying the application have all the necessary information to configure the environment correctly.

+#### 6. PostgreSQL Wiring Implementation ✅ COMPLETED
+- **Issue**: The application needed a complete PostgreSQL implementation with SQLAlchemy, ORM models, migrations, and proper configuration for both local and Neon environments.
+- **Implementation**:
+  - Updated deps.py with centralized SQLAlchemy engine and session with proper connection pooling
+  - Implemented complete ORM models for User, OAuthToken, League, Team, Player, PlayerLink, RosterSlot, and Projection
+  - Configured Alembic to read DATABASE_URL from environment with proper target metadata
+  - Created initial migration with all necessary constraints and indexes
+  - Enhanced health endpoint to verify database connectivity
+  - Updated .env.example with both local and Neon database URL examples
+  - Added preDeployCommand to render.yaml to run alembic upgrade head
+  - Created minimal tests for database connectivity and User CRUD operations
+  - Added verification and test scripts
+  - Created PostgreSQL setup documentation
+- **Why**: Provides a complete, production-ready PostgreSQL implementation with proper migrations, health checks, and testing.

 ### Issues and Outstanding Items